What is the Urdd Eisteddfod?

 By public transport

-Make the most of your time on Ynys Môn
+Make the most of your time in the area

-• Bringing the dog along?
-Dogs aren’t allowed on the maes at the Urdd Eisteddfod, except for registered guide dogs and recognised assistance or welfare dogs Away from the festival, Ynys Môn is very dog‑friendly, with plenty of beaches, scenic walks and open spaces nearby – ideal for stretching legs before or after your visit.
+Bringing the dog along?
+Dogs aren’t allowed on the maes, except for registered guide dogs and recognised assistance or welfare dogs.
+Away from the festival, the surrounding area is dog‑friendly, with plenty of green spaces and walking routes nearby.

-• Plan your stay - Looking for somewhere to stay during the festival?
-Here are some accommodation options in the area.
+Plan your stay — Looking for somewhere to stay during the festival?
+Explore accommodation options in and around Newport.

-If you’re a Welsh speaker, take a look at our Insiders’ guide to the Urdd Eisteddfod on Croeso Cymru.
+If you’re a Welsh speaker or learner, take a look at our Insiders’ guide to the Urdd Eisteddfod on Croeso Cymru.

 Mounted on a wooden frame beside a road or path, with a strip of tarmac visible.
 A green, slightly rugged rural landscape lies behind.